 What are the injection molding tolerance standards?

 The injection molding tolerance standards are the guidelines that determine how accurate the final product must be to be considered acceptable.
-These standard injection molding tolerances: are set by the mold manufacturing industries.
+The mold manufacturing industries set these standard injection molding tolerances.
 Manufacturers use these standards to ensure that their products meet the minimum requirements for quality and performance.

-There are three main categories of standard injection molding tolerances: dimensional tolerances, material tolerances, and process tolerances.
+Standard injection molding tolerances are divided into three main categories: dimensional tolerances, material tolerances, and process tolerances.

 What is the minimum expected precision for injection molded components?